dxw works with the public and third sectors to create great user focussed services and products.

-We’re looking for permanent, full-time designers to join our team at dxw, building software and services for the public sector, based on user needs.
+We’re looking for permanent designers to join our team at dxw, building software and services for the public sector, based on user needs.
+We also encourage people looking for flexible working arrangements to apply.

-As a designer at dxw digital, you’ll be using skills covering visual, interaction and product design, and working alongside our user researchers, developers and clients, to make digital public services better for everybody.
+As a designer at dxw, you’ll be using skills covering visual, interaction and product design, and working alongside our user researchers, developers and clients, to make digital public services better for everybody.

 You’ll be working in an agile and collaborative manner, and will inspire our clients with our ‘one team’ approach — at times co-located at their offices to design and build products and services even more closely.